01-Jacky/MaddenStats/README.md

 # MaddenStats
-Visualize and filter player stats
+Visualize and filter player stats from the game Madden NFL 2017